 A general dispensation from Mass obligation has been issued for those who are afraid of contracting the virus or who could be sick.

 To avoid gatherings of people in closed places as much as possible, the diocese has now granted a dispensation from the obligation to attend Sunday Mass to any of the faithful who are afraid of contracting the virus or who have even a slight illness.
-At the same time, it is providing a live stream of Mass so that such people can view it via computer.
+At the same time, it is providing a of Mass so that such people can view it via computer.
 Those who follow the Mass this way can receive Holy Communion “spiritually,” rather physically.

 Another possibility suggested by the diocese is to meditate on the Sunday liturgical readings at home and praying the rosary.